EM debt crisis around the corner

 Sovereign stress building

-EMs are facing a perfect storm as they were just emerging from the two years of the coronavirus pandemic that had already put most counties’ balance sheets under strain.
+EMs are facing a perfect storm, as they were just emerging from two years of the coronavirus (COVID-19) pandemic that had already put most counties’ balance sheets under strain.
 The global inflation surge and soaring energy costs hit hard at governments already in a weakened position.
 Debt-to-GDP ratios have risen inexorably after 2010.

 (chart)